MessaoudAbdelatif/accounting_by_TDD_P9/ReadMe.md

 Intergration testing using Mockito

-CI/CD : using Travis Ci , Circle Ci, CodeCov, Jacoco.
+CI/CD : using Travis Ci , Circle Ci, SonarCloud, CodeCov, Jacoco.

 BDD : given, when, then.
       AssertJ